-Step 2 Consolidating Your Film Reels
+Step 2: Consolidating Your Film Reels

 For 8mm and Super 8mm film, we will combine all your shorter reels onto a larger 400’ reel.
-All your original reel and boxes will be returned to you, (please let us know at the time of your order if you don’t want us to combine your reels). *With 16mm film we will NOT consolidate your smaller reels onto a larger reel.
+All your original reel and boxes will be returned to you.
+Please let us know at the time of your order if you don’t want us to combine your reels.
+With 16mm film we will NOT consolidate your smaller reels onto a larger reel.

-Step 3 Digital Film Scanning and Transfer
+Step 3: Digital Film Scanning and Transfer

 All of our 16mm, 8mm, and Super 8mm film transfer systems will scan your film at a native HD resolution of 1920 x 1080, and all of our film is scanned – FRAME by FRAME.
 What this means is that we are scanning every frame of your film, and creating a high resolution (HD) digital image of every frame of your film.
 We’ll end up with thousands of these HD images, that will result in a stunning transfer that will capture the smallest details with amazing clarity and color.
 Some other film transfer companies use systems that project onto a mirror or screen that will produce blurry images with multiple frames overlapping one another.
-To guarantee the best possible transfer, RMAVP.com ensures each frame of your film corresponds to an individual uncompressed digital file with our Frame by Frame transfers!
+To guarantee the best possible transfer, we ensure each frame of your film corresponds to an individual uncompressed digital file with our Frame by Frame transfers!

-Step 4 Color Correction
+Step 4: Color Correction

 As film ages and deteriorates, it can oxidize and create a blue or pink hue to the images.
-We offer color correction for an additional .10/ft.
+We offer color correction for an additional $.10/ft.
 We recommend this service during your film transfers, since old films just start to chemically deteriorate due to age.

-For Film to DVD or Blu-Ray Disc
+Film Output to DVD or Blu-Ray Disc

 Before we output your transfer to disc or hard drive, our technicians will thoroughly quality check all aspects of your job.
 Many people don’t realize the process of outputting your film transfer to DVD or Blu-Ray is just as important as the transfer process!
-We go the extra mile and “Author” your DVD or Blu-Ray (complete with a custom intro), and don't use an inexpensive dvd/blu-ray recorders that can over compress and degenerate your high quality film transfer.
-Our authoring process is a time consuming effort that includes using broadcast software to control all aspects of encoding your digitaly scanned film to DVD or Blu-Ray, so it will look it's absolute best when viewed.
+We go the extra mile and Author your DVD or Blu-Ray (complete with a custom intro), and don't use an inexpensive dvd/blu-ray recorders that can over compress and degenerate your high quality film transfer.
+Our authoring process is a time consuming effort that includes using broadcast software to control all aspects of encoding your digitally scanned film to DVD or Blu-Ray, so it will look it's absolute best when viewed.